 Science at Lawley Primary School

-The use of the Rising Stars scheme of work will provide a structure and skill development for the science curriculum being taught throughout the school.
-It is linked closely to History and Geography topics and, as such, provides a creative scheme of work, which reflects a balanced programme of study.
+The use of the Rising Stars scheme of work provides a structure and skill development for the science curriculum being taught throughout the school.

 At the start of each unit there is a section outlining the intentions for teaching and learning, including learning objectives, all of which are taken from the Programme of Study for Science (England), cross-curricular links, and background subject knowledge for those teachers looking for additional support.
 This includes identification of misconceptions that pupils might hold in different areas of learning.

 Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.
 Planning involves teachers creating engaging lessons, often involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise scientific vocabulary and questioning in class to test conceptual knowledge and skills and assess children regularly to identify those children with gaps in learning, so that all children keep up.

 Children are assessed at the start of each new topic based on the previous teaching of that topic.
 This allows for prior misconceptions in their knowledge and understanding to be addressed.
 Children are then assessed again at the end of the unit based on what they have currently been taught.

 The implementation of this curriculum ensures that, by the time children leave Lawley Primary School, they have a developing understanding of the scientific world around them, a continuing curiosity and the ability to question scientific phenomenon.